If you are a man over the age of 30 – 40, you have probably noticed changes in the way you feel overall, as you get older.

 In addition, the study also showed Luteinizing Hormone (LH), increased by 5%, 13%, and 48% at doses of 50mg/kg, 100mg/kg and 150mg/kg of body weight, respectively of the extract.

-So as you can see, this study clearly concluded that the traditional use of Spilanthes acmella was effective as a sexual stimulating agent, and apparently, can be quite effective as a testosterone boosting supplement.
+So as you can see, this study clearly concluded that the traditional use of Spilanthes acmella was effective as a sexually stimulating agent, and apparently, can be quite effective as a testosterone boosting supplement.

 But don’t forget, there are many other benefits of this awesome herb!
 Keep reading to check them out.